-Public sector employees with a minimum of three years' work experience seek the Master of Public Policy (MPP) degree.
-This is generally a part-time, three-year, 36-credit program, but individuals wishing to complete the program more quickly may do so by attending full time.
+Public sector employees with a minimum of three years' work experience may seek the 36-credit Master of Public Policy (MPP) degree.

-Individuals who wish to improve their analytical and management skills without pursuing a degree may enroll in an 18-credit certificate program which mirrors the areas of specialization found in the master's degree programs.
+Individuals who wish to improve their analytical and management skills without pursuing a degree may enroll in an 18-credit certificate program which mirrors one of the areas of specialization found in the master's degree programs.